-Challenges: Morocco has continued to demonstrate commitment to a gradual but steady path of democratic reform since the adoption of a new constitution in 2011.
-As a result of the new Constitution, the Moroccan Government approved a comprehensive Judicial Reform Charter in 2013, which calls for the creation of a judiciary independent of the Ministry of Justice.
+Challenges: Morocco has continued to demonstrate commitment to democratic reform since the adoption of a new constitution in 2011.
+As a result of the new constitution, the Moroccan Government approved a comprehensive Judicial Reform Charter in 2013, which calls for the creation of a judiciary independent of the Ministry of Justice.
 Those reforms are currently being enacted.
-The government continues to exhibit the will to institute improvements to its corrections, law enforcement, and judicial systems.
-A free trade partner with the United States, a major non-NATO ally, and a strong ally against terrorism, Morocco continues to dedicate resources to countering terrorism and violent extremism.
-The country also ranks well among states of a similar socioeconomic status in its ability to protect its citizens against crime.
-Despite improvements, however, Morocco still faces substantial challenges within its criminal justice sector.
-The country struggles to deliver justice to its citizens effectively and without improper influence.
-Morocco has also been working to professionalize and modernize both their national police and penitentiary administration with the full support of King Mohammed VI.
+As a free trade partner with the United States, a major non-NATO ally, and uniquely positioned as an influencer in both Arab and African cultures, Morocco continues to dedicate resources to countering transnational crime, including terrorism, and exporting its models of security best practices across the region.
+Morocco also continues to modernize its law enforcement and professionalize its justice sector as service-oriented featuring an enhanced evidence-based system.

 Goals: INL supports Morocco’s efforts to professionalize and modernize the delivery of criminal justice services by implementing programming in Morocco’s law enforcement, corrections, and judicial sectors.
-INL’s objective is to ensure Moroccan criminal justice sector institutions (police precincts, correctional institutions, courts, and other judicial institutions) grow increasingly equitable.
-Equitable means institutions that carry out their functions without improper influence and in accordance with the nation’s laws.
+INL’s objective is to ensure Moroccan criminal justice sector institutions (police precincts, correctional institutions, courts, and other judicial institutions) model international human rights and professional standards.